zestacademy/Compilers/README.md

 **Note:**
 - The Python compiler will work without API keys (uses Pyodide in browser), but the "Explain" feature requires Gemini API.
 - The C and Java compilers require JDoodle API to function.
+- Firebase is required for user authentication and data persistence.
 - All API calls are made server-side for security (credentials are never exposed to the browser).

 ## Getting Started